-- LEA indirect cost rates are developed in accordance with a delegation of authority agreement between ISBE and USDE.
+Local Education Agency (LEA) indirect cost rates are developed in accordance with a delegation of authority agreement between ISBE and the U.S. Department of Education (ED).
 The plan includes both a restricted and unrestricted rate for each individual LEA.
-Both the restricted and unrestricted LEA rates are published annually on the ISBE webpage.
-The FY22 rates are available at: https://www.isbe.net/Pages/Indirect-Cost-Rate-Plan.aspx.
-In the past, only the restricted rate was allowed when budgeting indirect cost reimbursements. - LEAs have the ability to seek indirect cost reimbursement at the published unrestricted rate for any program other than those identified as restricted by USDE. - Newly organized LEAs, Regional Offices of Education Intermediate Service Centers, area vocational centers, charter schools, university laboratory schools and governmental entities formed by a joint agreement among LEAs utilize either the statewide average of LEA unrestricted or restricted indirect rates as appropriate, depending on program.
+Both the restricted and unrestricted LEA rates are published annually on the ISBE Indirect Cost Rate Plan webpage.
+In the past, only the restricted rate was allowed when budgeting indirect cost reimbursements.

+LEAs have the ability to seek indirect cost reimbursement at the published unrestricted rate for any program other than those identified as restricted by ED.

-• LEAs which jointly administer federal program(s) utilize either the approved unrestricted or restricted indirect cost rates for the administrative district of the joint program as appropriate, depending on program.
+- Newly organized LEAs, Regional Offices of Education, Intermediate Service Centers, area vocational centers, charter schools, university laboratory schools, and governmental entities formed by a joint agreement among LEAs utilize either the statewide average of LEA unrestricted or restricted indirect rates as appropriate, depending on program. - LEAs that jointly administer federal program(s) utilize either the approved unrestricted or restricted indirect cost rates for the administrative district of the joint program as appropriate, depending on program.